These 9 Web Hosting Trends could be impacting your business

 This trend is all about the challenge of effectively managing growth.
 An IBIS World publication estimates that the web hosting industry will grow 7% annually for the next several years.
 Is your web host ready to take your share of the growth?

 How can you improve the customer experience without adding a small army of support staff?
-Use Plesk’s Hosting Pack because with it you can manage multiple servers.
-To address security needs, the Hosting Pack includes support for Domain Name System Security Extensions (DNSSEC) and Kaspersky antivirus support.
-Plesk’s products also make it easy to add and configure new servers quickly as you grow.
+The Plesk Hosting Pack because it will address your security needs.
+It also includes support for Domain Name System Security Extensions (DNSSEC) and Kaspersky antivirus support.
+Check our product selection – You’ll see we make it easy to quickly add and configure new servers as you grow.

 How to respond to this management trend